-Karen Doyle is the Head of Business Development at Gas Networks Ireland and has responsibility for the development of renewable gas and provision of route to market for biomethane and green hydrogen.
-Karen has worked in the energy sector for over 17 years, having previously been Head of Energy and Infrastructure at Ulster Bank where she structured and delivered a number of landmark projects across the sector, including onshore wind (Ireland & UK), offshore development projects in UK, CCGT, biomass and waste to energy projects together with a number of portfolios of windfarm assets for both utility and fund clients.
+Karen Doyle is the Head of Business Development at Gas Networks Ireland and has responsibility for the development of renewable gas and provision of route to market

+for biomethane and green hydrogen.
+Karen has worked in the energy sector for over 17 years, having previously been Head of Energy and Infrastructure at Ulster Bank where she structured and delivered a number of landmark projects across the sector, including onshore wind (Ireland & UK), offshore development projects in UK, CCGT, biomass and waste to energy projects together with a number of portfolios of windfarm assets for both utility and

+fund clients.

+S e n i o r

+Manager at

+her career in

+moved to

+areas of

-Stacy Feldmann is Senior Regulatory Manager at SSE.
-Stacy began her career in the CRU and later moved to Ofgem.
-Specific areas of expertise include regulatory incentive monitoring, connections wholesale market monitoring, regulation, networks disputes, market codes, and price control development.
+Stacy Feldmann is R e g u l a t o r y SSE.
+Stacy began the CRU and later Ofgem.
+Specific expertise include

+regulatory incentive monitoring, connections regulation, wholesale market monitoring, networks disputes, market codes, and price control development.
 Joining SSE in 2018, Stacy has worked as wholesale regulatory expert in the SEM chiefly in the Capacity Market, SEM and EU codes, security of supply, market design and system services development.
-Stacy is Chair of the Electricity Association of Ireland (EAI) Wholesale Markets Committee.
+Stacy is Chair of the Electricity Association of Ireland (EAI) Wholesale Markets

-John French became Chief of the Utility Executive Regulator in November 2020.
-Prior to joining the Utility Regulator, John was Chief Executive of The Consumer Council from July 2015.
+John French became Chief Executive of the Utility Regulator in November 2020.
+Prior to joining the Utility Regulator, John was Chief Executive of The Consumer Executive of The Consumer Council from July 2015.
 Before this, John was Director of Regulation and Pricing at firmus energy, Investment Planning and Regulatory Reporting Manager at NIE Networks, Head of Policy at the UK Business Council for Sustainable Energy, Network Director at the Renewable Energy and Energy Efficiency Partnership in Vienna, and a diplomatic policy advisor on climate change and energy issues within the Foreign and Commonwealth Office.
 John is a chartered director, chartered manager, and a fellow of the Institute of Directors.